 Posted by Willy Franzen on July 18, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 It’s amazing how much food we waste every day.
 I remember going on an overnight field trip in 5th grade, and instead of throwing out our food, we had to put in a bucket and weigh it.
 The table with the least “ort” (food refuse) won.
 City Harvest obviously doesn’t take leftovers from people’s plates, but they do take food that never gets served like bread that a bakery never sells or items that never get served by a caterer.
 It makes so much sense, and City Harvest is able to execute the idea on a huge scale.
 They have 17 trucks operating 365 days a year and work with 38,000 donors.
 If you’re impressed by City Harvest’s creative approach to battling hunger, then you should think about a job with them.
 Right now, they’re looking for a Program and Marketing Assistant.
 The job looks perfect for a new grad, so check out the full description and send a resume/CV and cover letter with salary requirements to email@example.com if you like what you see.
 Don’t forget to include Program and Marketing Assistant in the subject line.

 Links to Help You Begin Your Research

 Have you heard of anything like City Harvest before?

 We've identified City Harvest as having career opportunities in the following categories: